venoajie/my-ai-assistant/README.md

 The assistant's power comes from its **Persona System** and a **safety-first design**, which allows you to confidently delegate complex tasks to specialized AI agents.

+## Disclaimer of Liability

+**This software is provided "AS IS" and you use it at your own risk.**

+The author is not responsible for any loss, damage, incidents, or any other consequences that may arise from the use of this code.
+The AI can generate incorrect or harmful content, and the file system operations can lead to data loss if not used carefully.
+By using this software, you agree that you are solely responsible for any outcomes.

 ## Key Features

 -   **Expert Persona System:** Assign tasks to pre-built expert profiles for higher-quality, consistent results.